miso-lims/miso-lims/docs/user_manual/projects.md

 subproject.
 You can reset the table to show all of the project's samples by clearing the search box at the top right of the table and pressing the Enter key.

-To view a list of all subprojects in all projects, click the "Subprojects" link in the Institute Defaults list in the menu on the left side of the screen.
+To view a list of all subprojects in all projects, click to expand the Configuration menu within the main navigation menu, then click the "Subprojects" link.
 This will take you to the Subprojects list page.
 Controls at the top of the table allow you to create, edit, and delete subprojects.